davidtwco/rfcs/text/0000-build-std.md

 [profiles]: #profiles

-Cargo will assume that the pre-built standard library matches the default release profile.
-If the user changes the default release profile or builds with a different profile then depending on the value of `build-std` in the `.cargo/config`, this could trigger a rebuild. rustc will add a `--print target-modifiers` flag which will print all of the flags treated as target modifiers, like `-Zretpoline`, with one flag per line.
-If changing a profile setting would result in one of these flags being emitted by Cargo, then a target modifier has changed and would no longer match the pre-built standard library.
+Cargo will assume that the pre-built standard library matches the default release profile and will try to reuse it even if `build-std` is enabled.
+If the user changes the default release profile or builds with a different profile then this will trigger a rebuild - akin to if it's build cache was invalidated.

+If `build-std` is set to `target-modifiers`, Cargo must decide if `build-std` should be enabled. rustc will add a `--print target-modifiers` flag which will print all of the flags treated as target modifiers, like `-Zretpoline`, with one flag per line.
+If changing a profile setting would result in one of these flags being emitted by Cargo then it assumes a target modifier has changed from the default release profile and would no longer match the pre-built standard library.

+**TODO:** This may trigger a "false positive" if the Cargo emits a target-modifier set to it's default value.

 Standard library crates will be built using the configuration of the current profile defined in the standard library's workspace.
-For example, if building in the release profile, the release profile of the standard library workspace will be used.
+For example, if building the standard library in the release profile, the release profile of the standard library workspace will be used.
 If the profile of the user's crate sets a configuration option, that will be merged with the standard library's profile (e.g. if the user sets `profile.release opt-level` that will override the standard library's release `opt-level`, or if the user sets `profile.release.rustflags` that will be appended to the standard library's release `rustflags`).
-The method of merging will depend on the type of the value (e.g. lists like `rustflags` will be merged, strings and other literals like `opt-level` prefer the user's setting).

 Profile overrides in the standard library's workspace continue to apply to its dependencies.
 User profile overrides for specific crates can only apply to the